Mickey0001/GruntBoilerplate/README.md

-# Grunt
+# GruntBoilerplate
-Grunt tasks basic boilerplate.
+## Grunt starter boilerplate for basic tasks.

-* 1.Have Node.js and npm installed
+* Have Node.js and npm installed
-* 2.Install grunt-cli globally
+* Install grunt-cli globally
-* 3.Install grunt locally
+* Install grunt locally
-* 4.Create a gruntfile.js
+* Create a gruntfile.js
-* 5.Install grunt plugins
+* Install grunt plugins
-* 6.Run a tasks by using grunt command
+* Run a tasks by using grunt command